EOS-Jungle-Testnet/Node-Manual-Installation/README.md

 ln -sf /opt/bin/v1.4.4 /opt/bin/bin
 ```

-So /opt/bin/bin will be point to latest binaries
+So /opt/bin/bin will point to latest binaries

 # 1.2 EOSIO - installing from precompiled binaries

-A. Download package for your OS from EOSIO git repo for lasr released version:
+A. Download the latest version of EOSIO for your OS from:
 https://github.com/EOSIO/eos/releases/tag/v1.4.4
-As example for ubuntu 18.04 you need to doewnload deb package eosio_1.4.4-1-ubuntu-18.04_amd64.deb
+For example, for ubuntu 18.04 you need to download deb package eosio_1.4.4-1-ubuntu-18.04_amd64.deb
 To install it you can use apt:
 ```
 apt install ./eosio_1.4.4-1-ubuntu-18.04_amd64.deb
 ```
 It will download all dependencies and install EOSIO to /usr/opt/eosio/1.4.4.
-B. Lets copy binaries to keep old versions and make sym link to latest:
+B. Copy binaries to keep old versions and make sym link to latest:

 ```
  mkdir /opt/bin